LGBTQ history in Iran: Islamic Republic of Iran

 Amid the controversy surrounding official claims that the executed youths had sexually assaulted a 13-year-old boy, Afdhere Jama, editor of Huriyah, a digital magazine for Queer Muslims, stated that his contacts in Iran confirmed that the two young men hanged in Mashhad were lovers.

 “When I first learned about the situation, I reached out to my Iranian contacts from Huriyah,” Jama explained.
 “Everyone agreed that these boys were murdered for being queer.
 One contact who had attended gay parties in Mashhad insisted that the boys were long-term partners, and another source revealed that a family member of one of the boys outed the couple.”

-On 24 September 2007, while speaking at Columbia University, Iranian President Mahmoud Ahmadinejad said, in answer to the question "Iranian women are now denied basic human rights and your government has imposed draconian punishments including execution on Iranian citizens who are homosexuals.
-Why are you doing those things?", "We don't have homosexuals, like in your country.
+On 24 September 2007, while speaking at Columbia University, in answer to the question "Iranian women are now denied basic human rights and your government has imposed draconian punishments including execution on Iranian citizens who are homosexuals.
+Why are you doing those things?"
+Iranian President Mahmoud Ahmadinejad said, "We don't have homosexuals, like in your country.
 I don't know who told you that."
-An aide later said that he was misquoted and was actually saying that "compared to American society, we don't have many homosexuals".
-The aide further clarified that "because of historical, religious and cultural differences homosexuality is less common in Iran and the Islamic world than in the West".
-A book on this topic is Women with mustaches and men without beards: gender and sexual anxieties of Iranian modernity by Afsaneh Najmabadi.
+An aide later said that he was misquoted and was actually saying that "compared to American society, we don't have many homosexuals."
+The aide further clarified that "because of historical, religious and cultural differences, homosexuality is less common in Iran and the Islamic world than in the West."
+A book on this topic is Women With Mustaches and Men Without Beards: Gender and Sexual Anxieties of Iranian Modernity, by Afsaneh Najmabadi.

 In May 2021, a tragic case of homophobic violence occurred near the city of Ahvaz in Iran's Khuzestan province, where a 20-year-old Iranian man was kidnapped and decapitated by his half-brother and two cousins due to his sexual orientation.
 The victim, Ali "Alireza" Fazeli Monfared, became a symbol of the brutal consequences of homophobia in Iran.
 His death sparked widespread attention on social media, leading activists and celebrities to call for greater action against the persecution of LGBT+ individuals under the Islamic Republic.

 In July 2023, three videos were leaked of ultra-conservative officials in Gilan province engaging in homosexual acts.
-The Iranian government was forced to acknowledge the videos in an official response, but attempted to punish those responsible for leaking the videos, with Deputy Speaker of Parliament Mojtaba Zonnour claiming that "the crime of those who released these videos is greater than the fornicators".
+The Iranian government was forced to acknowledge the videos in an official response, but attempted to punish those responsible for leaking the videos, with Deputy Speaker of Parliament Mojtaba Zonnour claiming that "the crime of those who released these videos is greater than the fornicators."